MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

 ### What is the main difference between Native Mode and eDiscovery

-- *Native Mode* - A state where all the users, groups, and content from your network are compatible with (and mapped to) their counterparts in AAD/Microsoft 365 and Office 365.
+- *Native Mode* - A state where all the users, groups, and content from your network are compatible with (and mapped to) their counterparts in AAD/Microsoft 365 and Microsoft 365.

 - *eDiscovery* - A Yammer feature Microsoft now provides to customers through the [Microsoft 365 Security & Compliance Center](https://go.microsoft.com/fwlink/?linkid=2111321).